Aging parents: 8 warning signs of health problems

 As your parents get older, how can you be sure they're taking care of themselves and staying healthy?

-When you visit your parents, consider these questions:
+When you visit your parents, start by considering these questions:

 1. Are your parents able to take care of themselves?

 Any changes in the way your parents do things around the house could provide clues to their health.
 For example, scorched pots could mean your parents are forgetting about food cooking on the stove.
 Issues such as failing to pay bills, having problems shopping and neglecting housework also might be signs of depression, dementia or other concerns.